-DOC hut fees and categories
+DOC hut and camping fees and categories

 You pre-buy your hut tickets at DOC offices, or outdoor stores, and fill them out and bung them in the box on the wall of every hut you are staying in.
 You are supposed to write the number of this ticket in the hut book when you add the details of your stay.